JunYinghu/selenium-website-test-automation/doc/TestPlan.md

    - User Click on Login button
     	- Make a validation via page source code to check user login successfully.
 If not, it prints error message and it requests to re-enter failed data till correct data is provided.
     	  - validation of username, password, maximum of wrong password, confirmation code
-      - Finally all data are correct then print validation text (login successfully text)
+      - Once all data are correct then print validation text (login successfully text)

    - Exit from browser